gguuss/DietyOS/README.md

 ## Important Disclaimer ##
 I am not a therapist, I have not evaluated or tested this framework and these ideas.
 Please take these resources with considerations of doubt and I encourage you to challenge these concepts and improve them.
-This resource is based on a study body of just mainly one person, myself, and the insights that have been helpful for me to improve myself.
-The biases in the resources lean towards my taste.
+This resource is based on a study body of just mainly one person, myself, and the insights and observations that have been helpful for me to improve myself.
+The biases in the resources lean towards my taste and the observations might only make sense to me as they're from my frame of reference and perspective.

 ## Overview ##
 This is the foundation for a neurolinguistic program to help neurodivergent people understand themselves and improve their relationships.